 On the morning of day two we chatted with the innkeeper of the Historic Lowe Hotel, who gave us an impromptu tour of the attached pub and art gallery and shared some cool stories with us before we checked out.
 We then grabbed a coffee at a corner shop and followed our trusty GPS out of town.
 This same GPS that had led us around the block multiple times the night before and into the path of the creepy wolf-dog had now directed us off the main road and onto the property of a small municipal airport.
 I wonder now if it was our GPS or the town of Point Pleasant itself, in all its mystery and creepiness, that was misguiding us..

-Now behind schedule, we booked it to our second dart-throw location: Ironton, OH.
+Now behind schedule, we booked it to our second pack up and go location: Ironton, OH.
 We only had time to stop for a quick photo then were on our way to Cave City, Kentucky.
 Sorry Ironton, maybe next time!

 As luck would have it, Cave City isn’t just a cool name for a city in Kentucky.
 Cave City is home of the world famous Mammoth Caves!
-As luck wouldn’t have it, apparently you can’t just wonder into Mammoth Caves without a reservation or private tour group.
+As luck would have it, apparently you can’t just wander into Mammoth Caves without a reservation or private tour group.
 It was for this reason we ended up at the less-than-famous Onyx Cave.

 Turns out the same employee that worked in the gift shop and had no concept of how many crickets are too many crickets, was also our cave tour guide.
 We made our presence known once again as tourists when I asked what kind of mineral was growing on the walls leading to the cave.
 “Paint”, he answered – and continued to tell us all kinds of things about their crazy neighbor up the hill and the fact that the cave was “dead”, meaning no stalactites or stalagmites grew there anymore.
 No wonder this tour was cheaper than the Mammoth Cave tours…